-The General Data Protection Regulation and The Data Protection Act 2018 (the Act) gives individuals rights over the use, the processing and of access to their personal records held by the school.
+The General Data Protection Regulation 2018 and the Data Protection Act 2018 (the Act) as amended by the UK General Data Protection Regulation 2021 give individuals rights over the use, the processing of and of access to their personal records held by the school.
 This Policy explains how the school will fulfil its obligations under the Act.
+Whilst the policy specifies how subject access requests will be handled, it will be followed in the processing of all data subject rights requests (as detailed in the school's Data Protection Policy).